awsdocs/aws-iot-docs/developerguide/device-defender-detect.md

 # Detect<a name="device-defender-detect"></a>

- Detect allows you to identify unusual behavior that may indicate a compromised device by monitoring the behavior of your devices\.
+AWS IoT Device Defender Detect allows you to identify unusual behavior that might indicate a compromised device by monitoring the behavior of your devices\.
 Using a combination of cloud\-side metrics \(from AWS IoT\) and device\-side metrics \(from agents you install on your devices\) you can detect changes in connection patterns, devices that communicate to unauthorized or unrecognized endpoints, and changes in inbound and outbound device traffic patterns\.
 You create security profiles, which contain definitions of expected device behaviors, and assign them to a group of devices or to all the devices in your fleet\.
-Detect uses these security profiles to detect anomalies and send alerts via AWS CloudWatch metrics and AWS SNS notifications\.
+AWS IoT Device Defender Detect uses these security profiles to detect anomalies and send alerts through Amazon CloudWatch metrics and Amazon Simple Notification Service notifications\.

- Detect is capable of detecting a variety of security issues frequently found in connected devices:
+AWS IoT Device Defender Detect is capable of detecting security issues frequently found in connected devices:
 + Traffic from a device to a known malicious IP address or to an unauthorized endpoint that indicates a potential malicious command and control channel\.
 + Anomalous traffic, such as a spike in outbound traffic, that indicates a device is participating in a DDoS\.
 + Devices with remote management interfaces and ports that are remotely accessible\.
 + A spike in the rate of messages sent to your account— so that a rogue device does not end up costing you in per\-message charges\.Use cases:

 Measure attack surface
-You can use Detect to measure the attack surface of your devices\.
-For example, you can identify devices with service ports which are often the target of attack campaigns \(telnet service running on ports 23/2323, SSH service running on port 22, HTTP/S services running on ports 80/443/8080/8081\)\.
+You can use AWS IoT Device Defender Detect to measure the attack surface of your devices\.
+For example, you can identify devices with service ports that are often the target of attack campaigns \(telnet service running on ports 23/2323, SSH service running on port 22, HTTP/S services running on ports 80/443/8080/8081\)\.
 While these service ports might have legitimate reasons to be used on the devices, they are also usually part of the attack surface for adversaries and carry associated risks\.
-After Detect alerts you to the attack surface, you can either decide to minimize it \(by eliminating unused network services\) or run additional assessments to identify security weaknesses \(for example, telnet configured with common, default or weak passwords\)\.
+After Detect alerts you to the attack surface, you can either decide to minimize it \(by eliminating unused network services\) or run additional assessments to identify security weaknesses \(for example, telnet configured with common, default, or weak passwords\)\.

 Detect device behavioral anomalies with possible security root causes
-You can use Detect to alert you to unexpected device behavioral metrics \(the number of open ports, number of connections, an unexpected open port, connections to unexpected IP addresses\) which might indicate a security breach\.
-For example, a higher than expected number of TCP connections may indicate a device is being used for a DDoS attack\.
-A process listening on a port other than the one you expect may indicate a backdoor installed on a device for remote control\.
+You can use AWS IoT Device Defender Detect to alert you to unexpected device behavioral metrics \(the number of open ports, number of connections, an unexpected open port, connections to unexpected IP addresses\) that might indicate a security breach\.
+For example, a higher than expected number of TCP connections might indicate a device is being used for a DDoS attack\.
+A process listening on a port other than the one you expect might indicate a backdoor installed on a device for remote control\.
 You can use Detect to probe the health of your device fleets and verify your security assumptions \(for example, no device is listening on port 23 or 2323\)\.

-Detect a mis\-configured device
+Detect an incorrectly configured device
-A spike in the number or size of messages sent from a device to your account might indicate a mis\-configured device\.
+A spike in the number or size of messages sent from a device to your account might indicate an incorrectly configured device\.
 Such a device could increase your per\-message charges\.
-Similarly, a device with many authorization failures could require a re\-configured policy\.
+Similarly, a device with many authorization failures could require a reconfigured policy\.

 ## Concepts<a name="detect-concepts"></a>

 metric
- Detect uses metrics to detect anomalous behavior\.
+AWS IoT Device Defender Detect uses metrics to detect anomalous behavior\.
 Detect compares the reported value of a metric with the expected value you provide\.
-These metrics can be taken from two sources: \(a\) cloud\-side metrics, and \(b\) device\-side metrics:
+These metrics can be taken from two sources: cloud\-side metrics and device\-side metrics:
-\(a\) Abnormal behavior on the AWS IoT network is detected by using cloud\-side metrics such as the number of authorization failures, or the number or size of messages a device sends or receives via AWS IoT\.
+Abnormal behavior on the AWS IoT network is detected by using cloud\-side metrics such as the number of authorization failures, or the number or size of messages a device sends or receives via AWS IoT\.
-\(b\) Detect can also collect, aggregate, and monitor metrics data generated by AWS IoT devices, for example, the ports a device is listening on, the number of bytes or packets sent, or the device's TCP connections\.
+AWS IoT Device Defender Detect can also collect, aggregate, and monitor metrics data generated by AWS IoT devices \(for example, the ports a device is listening on, the number of bytes or packets sent, or the device's TCP connections\)\.
-You can use Detect with cloud\-side metrics alone\.
-To use device\-side metrics you must first deploy an agent on your AWS IoT connected devices or device gateways to collect the metrics and send them to AWS IoT\.
-See [Sending Metrics from Devices](#DetectMetricsMessages)
+You can use AWS IoT Device Defender Detect with cloud\-side metrics alone\.
+To use device\-side metrics, you must first deploy the AWS IoT SDK on your AWS IoT connected devices or device gateways to collect the metrics and send them to AWS IoT\.
+See [Sending Metrics from Devices](#DetectMetricsMessages)\.

 security profile
-A security profile defines anomalous behaviors for a group of devices \(a [ thing group](https://docs.aws.amazon.com/iot/latest/developerguide/thing-groups.html)\) or for all devices in your account, and specifies what actions to take when an anomaly is detected\.
-You can create a security profile and associate it with a group of devices using the console or with AWS IoT API commands\.
-Detect starts recording security\-related data and uses the behaviors defined in the security profile to detect anomalies in the behavior of the devices\.
+A security profile defines anomalous behaviors for a group of devices \(a [thing group](https://docs.aws.amazon.com/iot/latest/developerguide/thing-groups.html)\) or for all devices in your account, and specifies which actions to take when an anomaly is detected\.
+You can use the AWS IoT console or API commands to create a security profile and associate it with a group of devices\.
+AWS IoT Device Defender Detect starts recording security\-related data and uses the behaviors defined in the security profile to detect anomalies in the behavior of the devices\.

 behavior
-A behavior tells Detect how to recognize when a device is doing something abnormal\.
-Each behavior consists of a name, a metric, an operator, a value, and, in some cases, a time period \(duration\)\.
+A behavior tells AWS IoT Device Defender Detect how to recognize when a device is doing something abnormal\.
+Each behavior consists of a name, a metric, an operator, and a value or a statistical threshold\.
+For some metrics, a time period \(`durationSeconds`\) is also required\.
 Any device action that does not match a defined behavior statement triggers an alert\.

 alert
-When an anomaly is detected, an alert notification can be sent via a CloudWatch metric or an SNS notification\.
-An alert notification is also displayed in the AWS IoT CDM console along with additional information about the alert, and a history of alerts for the device\.
+When an anomaly is detected, an alert notification can be sent through a CloudWatch metric \(see [AWS IoT Metrics](metrics_dimensions.md#aws-iot-metrics)\) or an SNS notification\.
+An alert notification is also displayed in the AWS IoT CDM console along with information about the alert, and a history of alerts for the device\.
 An alert is also sent when a monitored device stops exhibiting anomalous behavior or when it had been causing an alert but stops reporting for an extended period\.

+## Behaviors<a name="detect-behaviors"></a>

+A security profile contains a set of behaviors\.
+Each behavior contains a metric that specifies the normal behavior for a group of devices or for all devices in your account\. \(See [Metrics](#detect-metrics) and [ CreateSecurityProfile](DetectCommands.md#dd-api-iot-CreateSecurityProfile)\.\)

+The following describes some of the fields that are used in the definition of a `behavior`:

+`name`
+The name for the behavior\.

+`metric`
+The name of the metric used \(that is, what is measured by the behavior\)\.

+`criteria`
+The criteria that determine if a device is behaving normally in regard to the `metric`\.
+`comparisonOperator`
+The operator that relates the thing measured \(`metric`\) to the criteria \(`value` or `statisticalThreshold`\)\.
+Possible values are: "less\-than", "less\-than\-equals", "greater\-than", "greater\-than\-equals", "in\-cidr\-set", "not\-in\-cidr\-set", "in\-port\-set", and "not\-in\-port\-set"\.
+Not all operators are valid for every metric\.
+Operators for CIDR sets and ports are only for use with metrics involving such entities\.
+`value`
+The value to be compared with the `metric`\.
+Depending on the type of metric, this should contain a `count` \(a value\), `cidrs` \(a list of CIDRs\), or `ports` \(a list of ports\)\.
+`statisticalThreshold`
+The statistical threshold by which a behavior violation is determined\.
+This field contains a `statistic` field that has the following possible values: "p0", "p0\.1", "p0\.01", "p1", "p10", "p50", "p90", "p99", "p99\.9", "p99\.99", or "p100"\.
+This `statistic` indicates a percentile\.
+It resolves to a value by which compliance with the behavior is determined\.
+Metrics are collected one or more times over the specified duration \(`durationSeconds`\) from all reporting devices associated with this security profile, and percentiles are calculated based on that data\.
+After that, measurements are collected for a device and accumulated over the same duration\.
+If the resulting value for the device falls above or below \(`comparisonOperator`\) the value associated with the percentile specified, then the device is considered to be in compliance with the behavior, otherwise it is in violation of the behavior\.
+A [percentile](https://en.wikipedia.org/wiki/Percentile) indicates the percentage of all the measurements considered that fall below the associated value\.
+For example, if the value associated with "p90" \(the 90th percentile\) is 123, then 90% of all measurements were below 123\.
+`durationSeconds`
+Use this to specify the period of time over which the behavior is evaluated, for those criteria that have a time dimension \(for example, `NUM_MESSAGES_SENT`\)\.
+For a `statisticalThreshhold` metric comparison, this is the time period during which measurements are collected for all devices to determine the `statisticalThreshold` values, and then for each device to determine how its behavior ranks in comparison\.
+`consecutiveDatapointsToAlarm`
+If a device is in violation of the behavior for the specified number of consecutive datapoints, an alarm occurs\.
+If not specified, the default is 1\. \(This differs from the AWS IoT console where a value of 3 is presented by default, but can be overridden\.\)
+`consecutiveDatapointsToClear`
+If an alert has occurred and the offending device is no longer in violation of the behavior for the specified number of consecutive datapoints, the alarm is cleared\.
+If not specified, the default is 1\. \(This differs from the AWS IoT console where a value of 3 is presented by default, but can be overridden\.\)

 ## Metrics<a name="detect-metrics"></a>